TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

    10-22 22:19 root         INFO     Jackdaws love my big sphinx of quartz.
    10-22 22:19 myapp.area1  DEBUG    Quick zephyrs blow, vexing daft Jim.
    10-22 22:19 myapp.area1  INFO     How quickly daft jumping zebras vex.
-   10-22 22:19 myapp.area2  WARNING  Jail zesty vixen who grabbed pay from quack.
+   10-22 22:19 myapp.area2  WARNING  Jail zesty vixen who grabbed pay kutoka quack.
    10-22 22:19 myapp.area2  ERROR    The five boxing wizards jump quickly.

 As you can see, the DEBUG message only shows up in the file.
 The other messages